ChrisAntley1/Speak-to-Lichess/README.md

 ### Notes:

-Web Speech API (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is an experimental project and is able to listen for sets of words supplied in the form of grammar objects.
-However, this feature is broken in Chrome and has been for a while.
+Web Speech API (https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) is an experimental project.
+It is normally able to listen for sets of words supplied in the form of grammar objects.
+However, this feature is broken in Chrome, and has been for a while.
 As a result, the speech-to-text software often misinterprets the user's voice input.
 In addition, it seems most dictation software has a hard time discerning individual letters.
 For example, "B", "D", and "E" are often mistaken for one another.

-With that in mind, most of the work in this project was focused on taking user input supplied by speech recognition; formatting it; replacing words that were most likely not what the user intended; and extracting chess moves from that resulting phrase.
+With that in mind, most of the work in this project focused on taking user input supplied by speech recognition; formatting it; replacing words that were most likely not what the user intended; and extracting chess moves from that resulting phrase.

 The app does not interact with Lichess's chessboard directly; it simply creates a text command and submits it to the move input box.
 It does interact with the "resign", "abort", "draw", etc. buttons.
 (See https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing)

 My initial goal was to completely control the game with spoken word and require no keyboard input.
 However, the move input textbox does not automatically enter values without real keyboard input (Programmaticly triggering keyboard events failed to make the input box submit moves in my experience).

-Hoping to implement the Lichess API in the future to make Speak to Lichess completely voice controlled and hands free!
+Hoping to implement the Lichess API in future updates to make Speak to Lichess completely voice controlled and hands free!

 Speak to Lichess is Open Source.
 Feedback welcome!